Pregnancy and Snoring: What You Need to Know

-During pregnancy, many women experience snoring for the first time in their lives.
+During pregnancy, many women experience snoring for the first time in their lives, commonly referred to as snoring during pregnancy.
+Snoring can start as early as early pregnancy and may impact delivery outcomes, such as small for gestational age (SGA) infants and cesarean delivery.
 Nasal congestion often causes snoring.
 As the body produces more estrogen and progesterone during pregnancy, these hormones exacerbate nasal congestion.
 While snoring is often not a cause for concern, it can sometimes be symptomatic of a more serious medical disorder.
 Let’s look at the relationship between pregnancy and snoring and when you should seek treatment.

 Pregnancy & Sleep Apnea

-Statistics show that around 25 percent of pregnant women experience obstructive sleep apnea (OSA), which causes snoring and interrupted breathing during sleep.
+Statistics show that around 25 percent of pregnant women experience obstructive sleep apnea (OSA) and sleep disordered breathing, which cause snoring and interrupted breathing during sleep.

 OSA can be dangerous for both the mother and baby, so it is essential to seek treatment if you think you may be affected.